kddnewton/vernacular/README.md

 ### `Modifiers`

 Modifiers allow you to modify the source of the Ruby code before it is compiled by injecting themselves into the require chain through `RubyVM::InstructionSequence::load_iseq`.
+They can be any of the preconfigured modifiers built into `Vernacular`, or they can just be a plain ruby class that responds to the method `modify(source)` where `source` is a string of code.
+The method should returned the modified source.

 ### `RegexModifier`

-Regex modifiers are by far the simpler of the two to configure.
-They take the same arguments as `String#gsub`.
+Regex modifiers take the same arguments as `String#gsub`.
 Either configure them with a string, as in:

 ```ruby
 Vernacular::RegexModifier.new(/~u\((.+?)\)/, 'URI.parse("\1")')